 This adjustment sets the highest possible drawbar tension while still allowing the Power Drawbar cylinder to release the tool.
-For information, see "About Drawbar Tension" (below).
+For information, see "About Drawbar Tension" (on the next page).

 NOTICE!
 After the initial installation, you must examine the drawbar tension weekly.
 During periods of heavy use, examine the drawbar tension more frequently.
 If you don't, there's a risk of tool pull-out.